-Yes, the program is available to all students for free of charge
+Yes, the program is available to all Binghamton University students free of charge.

 - Provides a student-centered approach to resolving conflicts